AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-02.md

 Batch processes tend to be simpler and easier to maintain.
 They can rely on traditional extract-transform-load (ETL) workflows and are often orchestrated using tools like Apache Airflow or simple cron jobs.

 **Streaming ingestion**, on the other hand, handles data in motion.
-As new records are created—say, a customer clicks a link or a sensor detects a temperature change—they’re ingested immediately.
+As new records are created: say, a customer clicks a link or a sensor detects a temperature change, they’re ingested immediately.
 This method is crucial for use cases that require low-latency or real-time processing, such as fraud detection or live recommendation engines.

 Apache Kafka is a popular tool for enabling streaming pipelines.
 It allows systems to publish and subscribe to streams of records, ensuring data flows continuously with minimal delay.